Abdel Fattah el-Sisi Fast Facts

 Religion: Muslim

-Other Facts: After graduating from military academy in Egypt, Sisi began in the infantry corps and later rose to command a mechanized infantry division, then Egypt's northern military zone.
+After graduating from military academy in Egypt, Sisi began in the infantry corps and later rose to command a mechanized infantry division, then Egypt's northern military zone.

-Served as the Egyptian military attach- in Riyadh, Saudi Arabia, during then-president Hosni Mubarak's regime.
+Served as the Egyptian military attaché in Riyadh, Saudi Arabia, during then-president Hosni Mubarak's regime.

-Timeline: February 2011 - Following Hosni Mubarak's ouster, is appointed director of military intelligence and reconnaissance.
+February 2011 - Following President Hosni Mubarak's ouster, is appointed director of military intelligence and reconnaissance.
 Sisi also becomes the youngest member of the Supreme Council of the Armed Forces (SCAF), the interim military authority comprised of senior military leaders.

 June 26, 2011 - Sisi pledges to Amnesty International that the Egyptian army will no longer subject female detainees to "virginity tests."
 Months earlier, Sisi had confirmed that forced "virginity tests" were performed on women arrested at the March 9 protests and defended the practice.